nowox/jinjaml/README.md

 ...
 ```

-A basic configuration can be written that inherit from the default configuration
+A user configuration can take place over the *default* configuration:

 ```
 # config.yml